Guliisgreat/ORBIT-2022-winner-method/README.md

 #### Testing speed
 We compare the speed of data pipelines, which count the total time of preparing 300 video sequence tensors from 17 users in test set.
-* The data preparation consists of sampling objects, sampling instances for both query and support sets, sampling support video clips, loading clip frame images and converting image arrays into tensors.
+* The data preparation consists of several steps, such as sampling objects, sampling instances for both query and support sets, sampling support video clips, loading clip frame images and converting image arrays into tensors.

 |                         | num workers | num threads | total time (s) |